-Description

-Picture mode

-Field

-Applies only to Cisco TelePresence MPS:

-- Voice Switched: Only the participant who is talking will be seen, and if another participant starts talking, the picture will switch to them. - Continuous Presence: A split screen showing all participants equally. - Enhanced Continuous Presence: The participant who is speaking shows largest with the other participants shown around the main picture.
+Field Description Picture mode Voice Switched: Only the participant who is talking will be seen, and if another participant starts talking, the picture will switch to them.
+Continuous Presence: A split screen showing all participants equally.
+Enhanced Continuous Presence: The participant who is speaking shows largest with the other participants shown around the main picture.
+IP Bandwidth IP Bandwidth is preset in Administrative Tools > Configuration > Conference Settings > Conference Create Options section, Default Bandwidth field.

-IP Bandwidth

-IP Bandwidth is preset in Administrative Tools > Configuration > Conference Settings > Conference Create Options section, Default Bandwidth field.

 This bandwidth will be the default used in a scheduled conference but can be changed during booking.
 Systems that have an upper limit lower than IP Bandwidth will connect using their maximum bandwidth.
 IP Bandwidth range is from 64kbps to 6144kbps.
 Bandwidth restrictions put in place by call control infrastructure will override this setting.

-Note: This does not apply to CTS and TX systems - it is not possible to specifiy the bandwidth a CTS or TX system uses in a call from Cisco TMS.
+Note: This does not apply to CTS and TX systems - it is not possible to specify the bandwidth a CTS or TX system uses in a call from Cisco TMS.

-ISDN Bandwidth